flying-lama/sentinel/README.md

-# Sentinel - Docker Swarm DNS Failover Manager
+# Sentinel - DNS Failover Manager

-Sentinel is a lightweight service that automatically updates DNS records when Docker Swarm leadership changes.
-It ensures high availability by pointing your domain to the current Swarm leader.
+Sentinel is a lightweight service that automatically updates DNS records when container orchestration leadership changes.
+It ensures high availability by pointing your domain to the current leader node.

 ![Sentinel Logo](./images/logo.png)

 ## Features

-- 🔄 Automatic DNS failover for Docker Swarm clusters
+- 🔄 Automatic DNS failover for Docker Swarm and Kubernetes clusters
-- 🔍 Real-time monitoring of Swarm leader changes
+- 🔍 Real-time monitoring of leader changes
 - 🌐 DNS record updates via INWX API
 - 🔒 Secure and lightweight (built on scratch container)
 - 🚀 Easy to deploy and configure

 ## How It Works

-Sentinel runs on each manager node in your Docker Swarm cluster.
+Sentinel runs on manager/control plane nodes in your cluster.
 It:

-1. Monitors Docker Swarm events for leadership changes
+1. Monitors orchestration events for leadership changes
 2. Updates the DNS record to point to the leader node's IP when changes occur

 ## Use Cases